 The truth of the matter is not every baby will need a lovie however I would encourage all parents to try to see if their babies will form a positive association with something that will given them comfort at times where they may need it – such as sleep.

 I encourage parents to start the bond with a lovie from 4 months but only within safe sleep guidelines.
-Use it at times of comfort such as feeding, playtime and the sleep time routine.
-However, do not allow it go into their cot until 12 months or beyond.
+Use it at times of comfort such as feeding, playtime, and the sleep time routine.
+However, do not allow it to go into their cot until 12 months or beyond.
 Offer it after sleep for them to snuggle into when they have woken from their slumber.
-That way bond and attachment is formed from early.
+That way bond and attachment are formed from early.

-By having a few on standby you won’t get caught like I did & when one is in the wash you will have another to take its place!
+By having a few on standby you won’t get caught as I did & when one is in the wash you will have another to take its place!

-This is my go to lovie!
-Each of my children have one of these in different colours.
+This is my go-to lovie!
+Each of my children has one of these in different colours.
 When my youngest was born the older two gave him one as his ‘welcome to the family’ gift.
-As well as being a super soft cuddly bear it has the added feather of a heart machine that is similar to the sound of a mothers heart beat in the womb.
+As well as being a super soft cuddly bear it has the added feather of a heart machine that is similar to the sound of a mother's heartbeat in the womb.
 We love these & I would highly recommend them as a lovie.